AAC

 Directory / Directories

 A podcast directory, often called a listening app or similar, is a listing or database of podcasts that users can browse or search to discover new podcasts.
 These directories typically allow users to search by various criteria such as genre, popularity, recent additions, or keywords.
-Some popular podcast directories include Apple Podcasts, Spotify, and Google Podcasts.
+Some examples of popular podcast directories include Apple Podcasts and Spotify.
 Podcasters typically submit or publish their podcast to these directories using their show’s RSS feed.

 Dynamic Insertion